Price to Earnings Ratio – Introduction and Interpretation

 Price to Earnings Ratio – Selling Stock in the Market

-Naturally as an investor in stock, you desire to buy low and sell high.
+Naturally, as an investor in stock, you desire to buy low and sell high.
 The higher the price to earnings the less likely other investors will desire to purchase the stock.
 However, it doesn’t mean that someone isn’t going to buy the stock; it just means there are fewer buyers in the market.
-Therefore, as the P/E begins to increase the stronger the impetus to sell the stock.
+Therefore, as the P/E begins to increase, the stronger the impetus to sell the stock.

 As a student of investing, this tool is merely a relationship formula.
 It doesn’t mean that you base your buying and selling on just this analysis.
 The following explains this concept in more detail.

 In the traditional stock purchase and sell relationship, the buyer buys low and sells high.
-If you transfer this relationship and based it solely on the price to earnings ratio, you may not make a return on your investment.
+If you transfer this relationship and base it solely on the price-to-earnings ratio, you may not make a return on your investment.
 Suppose you purchase a share of Company ‘A’ for a P/E ratio of 16 for a price of $38.
 This means that Company ‘A’ earned $2.38 per share during the prior 12 months.
 In keeping with your only criterion of the P/E as the determining factor in buying and selling, let’s say the new P/E is 19.
 You want to sell at 19 after buying at 16.

 There may be a problem.
-If the earnings have dropped to half of the earnings when you purchased the stock, this means that based on the P/E you are selling the stock for $22.61.
+If the earnings have dropped to half of the earnings when you purchased the stock, this means that, based on the P/E, you are selling the stock for $22.61.
 The following chart illustrates the relationship:

 Per Share .